section-engineering-education/engineering-education/content/articles/docker-machine/index.md

 - Virtual machine installed on your development environment.
 We will be using VirtualBox in this tutorial.

 ### Objective
 This tutorial aims to introduce you to the concepts of the docker machine.
-I will show you how to install and run docker machine on Ubuntu.
-We'll then proceed to provision and manage multiple remote docker hosts.
+First, I will show you how to install and run the docker machine on Ubuntu.
+We'll then proceed to provision and manage multiple remote Docker hosts.

 ### Getting started with a docker-machine
 A Docker machine runs on the virtual host, local development environment, cloud, or even on a server somewhere.
-With docker knowledge, we know that the Docker daemon does all the work of creating and executing the containers.
+We know that the Docker daemon does all the work of creating and executing the containers with docker knowledge.
 You can manage your containers and images using the docker command-line tool in this normal setup process.

 With the introduction of a docker-machine, you can easily set up as many containers as possible, deploy them to virtual hosts such as VirtualBox.
 This host then exposes an IP address, as we'll see in a minute, and provide you with an environment to manage these containers.
-The advantage of this docker-machine that we cannot achieve using just docker is that it provides you with a simple interactive environment to manage several containers.
-All you need is to set up the drivers, and you're done.
+The advantage of this docker-machine that we cannot achieve using just docker is that it allows for a simple interactive environment to manage several containers.

 ### Differences between Docker Machine & Docker Engine
 Whenever you hear the term `docker`, it typically refers to the `docker engine`.When you run a command such as the one shown below, you're simply interacting with the docker engine command-line interface.